0xf10e/gosum/README.rst

+Playing with go-routines to calculate different cksums at once.

 I basicly try to do the "Parallel digestion" from the Go Concurrency Patterns' `Pipelines and cancellation`_ on the Go blog.